Academic transcript

 Seminar

-A semi-formal presentation, typically by an expert, followed by a facilitated discussion on an identified topic supporting advanced study.
+A seminar is a semi-formal presentation, typically by an expert, followed by a group discussion.

 Specialisation